epigraphy-info/epigraphy-info/meeting_pages/workshop_9_posters.md

 <a id="poster12"></a>
-## 12. Antonello Vilella (G. d’Annunzio” University of Chieti-Pescara, digital poster)
-__Graff-IT Digital Archive: The First Database on Medieval and Early Modern Graffiti in Italy__ https://zenodo.org/records/15063166
+## 12. Antonello Vilella (G. d’Annunzio” University of Chieti-Pescara, digital poster): _Graff-IT Digital Archive: The First Database on Medieval and Early Modern Graffiti in Italy, https://zenodo.org/records/15063166_
 __

 antonello.vilella@unich.it